nobodyisnobody/write-ups/corCTF.2025/pwn/tua-cugina-systems/README.md

 the file include "shared.h" will contains the compiled shared library as a C include file.

-Here is the command to make the final `exploit2`:
+Here is the command to compile the final `exploit2`:

 ```shell
 gcc -shared -s -nostdlib -fPIC -o x.so exp.c && ls -al x.so && xxd -i x.so > shared.h && musl-gcc -Os -s -static exploit2.c -o exploit2 && ls -al exploit2